How to measure Pekiti-Tirsia long and short swords.

 https://www.amazon.com/Cold-Steel-88WGS-Handed-Great/dp/B000Q9GD2Y

-Here are two videos I made at the Doge's palace museum in Venice, Italy.
+Here are two videos I recorded at the Doge's palace museum in Venice, Italy.
 You can see several greatswords in the display cases.

 PEKITI-TIRSIA SHORT SWORD MEASUREMENTS:

 This is a sword Tuhon Gaje had made for him based on his Grandfather's "house bolo" in the early 1980s.
-When he described it to me previously, I didn't think it would be this broad and heavy.
-It was a real beast of a blade and his description of his grandfather's sword sounded like it was lighter and quicker in the hand than this blade was.*
+When he showed it to me I didn't think it would be this broad and heavy.
+This sword was a real beast of a blade and his description of his grandfather's sword sounded like it was lighter and quicker in the hand than this blade was.

-The advantage of a short sword like this one comes in during close quarters fighting.
-We called it "Grandpa's House Bolo" because we thought of it as being used inside a house, but the design probably started out as a farm tool and then was adapted for fighting in a dense jungle.
+The advantage of a short sword comes in during close quarters fighting.
+We called this sword "Grandpa's House Bolo" because we thought of it as being used inside a house, but the design probably started out as a farm tool and then was adapted for fighting.
 The broad top helps bring the point of percussion very near the end of the blade.

-"What's the weird top for?" you ask.
-Well, I was told that the concave edge at the top of the blade helps to prevent over-penetration.
-A thrust with this blade is not mainly to targets on the torso though, but to the joints: using the bones as cutting boards and capturing the tendons in that concave edge.
+"What's the weird tip on the sword for?"
+Well, I was told that the concave edge at the top of the blade helps prevent over-penetration.
+However, a thrust with this blade is not for targets to the torso, but to the joints, such as the shoulder: using the bones of the joint as a cutting board and capturing the tendons in that sharp concave edge.

 The blade that's second from the left is a traditional farm blade that may have been the inspiration for Conrado's House Bolo.
 (Photo courtesy Will Renfroe/Bohol Blades).